 This opportunity is intended for individuals with current or previous senior academic health center leadership experience who desire to enhance their knowledge and skills in health and public policy and national/international thought-leadership by working closely with the AAHC President/ CEO across a broad range of management and leadership activities; if desired, a specific area commensurate with AAHC’s portfolio of activities may be selected for concentrated work.

 The senior scholar’s schedule is flexible but is expected to consist of a minimum of one month’s engagement at the Association in Washington DC (which may be spread flexibly over a specified period of time).
 Longer engagements are also welcome on an individual basis.
-No stipend is provided, but the Association will provide travel and living expenses, as well as an office and staff support.
+Office space and staff support will be provided at the AAHC headquarters in Washington, DC.

 Senior Scholar Requirements